dscpesu/train-and-deploy/README.md

 ## ✔ Requirements

-Open this cloned repository in your terminal  and run the following command to install the requirements
+Open this cloned repository in your terminal  and run the following command to install the requirements.

 ```
 pip install -r requirements.txt